jcgras/adventureTravel/docs/project-structure/index.md

 Module | Description
 ---------|----------
- _common_ | It contains the common elements such as global styles, colors, utils, etc.
+ _common_ | It contains the common elements such as global styles, colors, utils, database access, etc.
  _components_ | Here we place the application components and their related styles.
  _images_ | It contains the static images used in the project such as illustrations, logos, etc.
  _navigation_ | This module contains the components related to navigation.
 It contains the paths and references to screens, modals and tabs.